🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Wide shot, bed system: Camper bed with under-bed drawers pulled slightly open showing off-season clothes and blankets, a headboard with a shallow lipped shelf holding a book and water bottle, and tidy layered bedding: fitted sheet, quilt, and two folded throws; practical, soothing, easy to manage.

-Use lift mechanisms or drawers so storage is easy to reach.
-Add layered bedding you can manage in tight quarters.
+We use lift mechanisms or drawers so storage is easy to reach, then keep bedding to layers we can actually manage in tight quarters.
+For a whole article on getting this corner right, see our cozy camper bedroom ideas.

 • Under-Bed Drawers: Perfect for off-season clothes or extra blankets.

-• Headboard Storage: Shallow shelf with lip for books and a water bottle.
+• Headboard Storage: Shallow shelf with a lip for books and a water bottle.

-• Bedding Strategy: Fitted sheet + quilt + two throws = tidy and flexible.
+• Bedding Strategy: Fitted sheet plus quilt plus two throws equals tidy and flexible.

 13. Choose Slim, Space-Smart Hardware